HenkUyttenhove/24-14-Score-board/README.md

 # 24-14-Score-board

 This project includes the code for creating a basketball shotclock based upon PYCOM devices.
+See v3 to resolve the socket and WiFi problem

 # How does it work
 ## The controller